Employers use many styles of questions when interviewing candidates. One of the most common is the behavioural question.

 Avoid being negative about your current or previous employers or colleagues.
 Never blame others.
 So, for example, don’t say a project got behind schedule because your team members didn’t do their job.
 Instead, say something like, ‘For reasons beyond my control, I was faced with a project that was behind schedule.
 To solve the problem I did a, b and c.’

 Want to learn more about behavioural questions at interview?

 Read Resume Success Secrets: How To Write A Resume That Gets The Job!
-This book, with loads of bonus interview tips, was written by our Managing Director, Kate Prior, to help jobseekers win their dream positions.
+This book, with loads of bonus interview tips, was written by our Chief Executive Officer, Kate Prior, to help jobseekers win their dream positions.
 It shot to #1 on Amazon soon after its release.